Energy-Efficient Computation with DVFS using Deep Reinforcement Learning for Multi-Task Systems in Edge Computing: Experiment

 \subsection{Experiment Setup}

 The detailed experiment setup is shown in Table~\ref{tab:experiment}.
 The device used is the Nvidia Jetson Nano Board.
 We only allow two candidate frequencies which correspond to two-level voltages.
+It is worth mentioning that although our method is implemented on only one device and allows two F/V levels, the method itself is general and can be implemented for multiple F/V levels.
+The reason for choosing such a device is that our method is mainly aimed at small embedded devices.
 The network has two different settings.
 One network consists of a one-layer GRU and a two-layer MLP.
 The input and output of GRU are 2 and 6 respectively.
 The input of MLP depends on the task number.
 The number of two hidden layers is 30, and the number of outputs is 1.
 Another network only contains the MLP, the structure of the network is the same as the other.
+The reason for setting 30 as the the number hidden node is to accommodate the varying input size.
+The input size of MLP is $GRU\,hidden\,size + task\,number \times 2 + 3$.
+The GRU hidden size is 6 which is fixed.
+If the task number is 3, then the input size of MLP is 15.
+Thus, the hidden size is set to twice the input size.
+However, if the task number is large, 30 hidden nodes are not enough.
+This will be explained in Section~\ref{sec:rewardcurve}.
 As mentioned in Section~\ref{ch:encoding}, we will use PRO. and PROM. for the abbreviation.
 In addition, we later expanded the first network to accommodate the increased number of tasks.
 We use PROL. as an abbreviation.

 We pre-defined three workloads for testing our method.
 The detail information of these three workloads are shown in Table~\ref{tab:workload}.
+These three task sets are designed to test the dynamic tuning ability of the method in different conditions, such as sequential and parallel tasks, small task sets and large task sets.
+Here we considered the eight-task task set as the large task set as our method targets the small embedded devices.
+Except for these three task sets, the method will be tested on random task sets which are shown in Section~\ref{sec:randomtask} to show the general effectiveness of the method.
+Also, there are no limitations to the task as long as it can run on the device.

 The \textit{three-task task set} is a simple self-constructed workload consisting of the same CPU-intensive benchmark.
 This benchmark is constantly doing multiplication operations which are executed sequentially.
 The start time of the three tasks are 0, 0.3, 0.7, and the deadlines are 0.3, 0.4, 0.5 seconds respectively.
 If no task times out, then the entire task set has no parallel running tasks and the total runtime is 1.2 seconds.
 This workload is constructed to test whether the algorithm can recognize different deadlines for the same task for the purpose of dynamic tuning.